fankandin/AutoAdmin-Yii-Extension/ReadMe.md

  * _pattern_: A regexp pattern as input parameter for HTML 5.

 #### string
-Standart text strings.
+Classical text strings.
 Usually used with VARCHAR SQL type.

 Additional options